lynn0702/Torchlite/torchlite.md

 Devotion to a higher power infuses clerics with sacred energies, making them miraculous healers, channellers of divine wrath, and champions of spiritual causes.
 Common career paths your cleric might pursue include:

-▶ An ordained priest tending to the spiritual life of their community, whether that means teaching, preaching, performing religious rites, or ministering to those in need.
+▶ An *ordained priest* tending to the spiritual life of their community, whether that means teaching, preaching, performing religious rites, or ministering to those in need.
-▶ A warpriest who masters arms and armor, blesses allies, and calls down divine wrath upon the enemies of their church or nation.
+▶ A *warpriest* who masters arms and armor, blesses allies, and calls down divine wrath upon the enemies of their church or nation.
-▶ An oracle who wanders between settlements as a mendicant, delivering prophecies and divine truths despite the efforts of those in power to silence them.
+▶ An *oracle* who wanders between settlements as a mendicant, delivering prophecies and divine truths despite the efforts of those in power to silence them.
-▶ An ascetic of a contemplative order, eschewing worldly pursuits to seek the direct experience of divinity as a hermit, monk, or nun.
+▶ An *ascetic of a contemplative order*, eschewing worldly pursuits to seek the direct experience of divinity as a hermit, monk, or nun.
-▶ A runecaster who inscribes the divine alphabet of creation itself to discern divine will and channel raw power from the heavens.
+▶ A *runecaster* who inscribes the divine alphabet of creation itself to discern divine will and channel raw power from the heavens.

 ##### Cleric Quick Roles